pstuffa/d3-course-work/d3BasicsDayOne.md

 ![D3 Venn](https://s3.amazonaws.com/assets-paperboy/adunkman/techtime-understanding-d3-selection-operations-venn.png "D3 Venn")

 - Enter : used to add / create objects with bounded data
 - Update : used to update existing objects with bounded data
 - Exit : used to update existing objects and remove objects when there is no element to match to data

-*If you wanted to remove all objects, you simple use the .remove() function*
+*If you wanted to remove all objects, you use the .remove() function*